Density matrix representation of hybrid tensor networks for noisy quantum devices: introduction

-Considering the current situation of scalability of NISQ computers, a couple of methods are being developed to effectively enlarge the simulated quantum systems, e.g., entangling forging~\cite{eddins2022doubling,huembeli2022entanglement,castellanos2023quantum}, Deep variational quantum eigensolver (DeepVQE)~\cite{fujii2022deep,mizuta2021deep,erhart2022constructing}, and hybrid tensor networks (HTN)~\cite{yuan2021quantum,kanno2021quantum,kanno2023quantum}.
-Additional operations on quantum computers and classical post-processing of measurement outcomes allow us to virtually emulate the effect of quantum entanglement between subsystems when we compute expectation values of observables.
-Since many NISQ algorithms rely on the measurement of observables, for example, the variational quantum eigensolver (VQE)~\cite{peruzzo2014variational,mcardle2020quantum,cao2019quantum}, optimizes the energy of molecules, i.e., the expectation values of the Hamiltonian, these techniques are quite useful in NISQ applications.
+Considering the current situation of scalability of NISQ computers, a couple of methods are being developed to effectively enlarge the simulated quantum systems, e.g., entanglement forging~\cite{eddins2022doubling,huembeli2022entanglement,castellanos2023quantum}, Deep variational quantum eigensolver (DeepVQE)~\cite{fujii2022deep,mizuta2021deep,erhart2022constructing}, and hybrid tensor networks (HTN)~\cite{yuan2021quantum,kanno2021quantum,kanno2023quantum}.
+Additional operations on quantum computers and classical post-processing of measurement outcomes allow us to virtually emulate the effect of quantum entanglement between subsystems.
+Note that, while these methods work for the expectation value estimation, a broad range of NISQ algorithms, such as the variational quantum eigensolver (VQE), construct the target cost function from the expectation values of observables~\cite{peruzzo2014variational,mcardle2020quantum,cerezo2021variational}; therefore, they are quite useful for large-scale simulations in the NISQ era.

 In particular, the HTN framework is a quite general framework that comprehensively discusses the hybridization of quantum tensors and classical tensors~\cite{yuan2021quantum}.
 While classical tensors are the same as conventional tensors, quantum tensors refer to amplitudes of quantum states, which have two types of indices: classical index and quantum index.
-Suppose an example of quantum tensor $\ket{\psi^{i}}=\sum_{i_1, i_2, ...,i_k} \psi_{i_1,i_2,...i_k}^{i} \ket{i_1,i_2,...i_k}$, where $\ket{i_k}$~($~i_k \in \{0,1\}~\forall k $) indicates qubit states; the upper index $i$ indicate the classical tensors contracted in a similar vein to a conventional classical tensor with lower indices being quantum indices, which is contracted through quantum measurements because it is relevant to qubits.
-It has also been pointed out that hybrid tree tensor networks (HTTNs) are significantly useful for simulating larger quantum systems.
+Suppose an example of a quantum tensor $\psi_{j_1,j_2,...,j_n}^{i}$, corresponding to the amplitude of a quantum state in the set $\{\ket{\psi^{i}}=\sum_{i_1, i_2, ...,i_k} \psi_{j_1,j_2,...,j_n}^{i} \ket{j_1,j_2,...,j_n}\}_{i}$, where $\ket{j_k}$~($j_k \in \{0,1\}~\forall k $) represents a computational basis state; the upper index $i$ denotes a classical index, specifying a quantum state in the set $\{\ket{\psi^{i}}\}_{i}$, while the lower indices $j_{1},j_{2},...,j_{n}$ indicate quantum indices relevant to physical qubits.
+Accordingly, the classical indices are contracted similarly to a conventional classical tensor, while the quantum indices are contracted through quantum measurements.
+By connecting both quantum and classical tensors defined above, the HTN framework expresses the quantum-classical hybrid tensor networks.
+Especially, it has been pointed out that hybrid tree tensor networks (HTTNs) are significantly useful for simulating larger quantum systems~\cite{yuan2021quantum,schuhmacher2024hybridtreetensornetworks}.

 While the above frameworks for simulating larger quantum systems are appealing for small-scale NISQ devices, another massive problem in NISQ devices is inevitable noise effects due to unwanted system interactions with the environment~\cite{endo2021hybrid,cerezo2021variational}.
 We remark that those methods for expanding the simulated quantum systems have been analyzed only for pure states under the assumption that noise effects are negligible~\cite{yuan2021quantum,fujii2022deep,eddins2022doubling}.
 However, such a strong assumption does not reflect the reality of the current situation in which NISQ devices suffer from a significant amount of computation errors.